Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 does apply consult the evolving view for a state transition.
 If the latch still exists and its publication deadline has not passed, apply records the witness transaction ID and removes the pending-work link, or erases the latch if XPOP was already recorded.
-If an earlier same-ledger erase or XPOP removed it, or the deadline has passed, fully valid evidence remains an evidence-only `tesSUCCESS`; malformed evidence still fails.
+If an earlier same-ledger explicit erase removed the latch, or the inclusive publication deadline has passed, fully valid evidence remains an evidence-only `tesSUCCESS`.
+An earlier XPOP instead causes the witness to terminally erase the latch while the deadline remains live; after expiry, the deadline no-op takes precedence.
+Malformed evidence still fails.

 Sidecar memory is deliberation state, not replay input.
 Historical replay never regenerates or strips persisted witnesses; it applies the same ordered bytes